HomePropertiesRentalsGuides to FranceRegionsServicesForumsNewsVersion Française

 Cash can be withdrawn at any time, subject to retaining a minimum €300 balance.

-The account is also is exempt from income tax, although the social charges CSG/CRDS are payable, at the rate of 12.1% on earned interest.
+The account is also is exempt from income tax, but only provided it was opened before 1st January 2018, and only up to the 12th anniversary opening date of the account.
+Social charges CSG/CRDS are payable, at the rate of 17.2% on earned interest.

 In order to qualify for a mortgage the account must have been open for at least 18 months, and the applicant must meet the lenders normal income criteria.